MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-setting-and-getting-session-key-parameters.md

 ---
-Description: 'The following example creates a random session key, gets and prints some default parameters of that key, sets a new parameters on the original key, then gets and prints the value of that new parameter.' ms.assetid: '00f93036-05c9-4585-842a-a42a7faea2a5'
+Description: The following example creates a random session key, gets and prints some default parameters of that key, sets a new parameters on the original key, then gets and prints the value of that new parameter. ms.assetid: 00f93036-05c9-4585-842a-a42a7faea2a5
-title: 'Example C Program: Setting and Getting Session Key Parameters'
+title: Example C Program Setting and Getting Session Key Parameters ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Setting and Getting Session Key Parameters